 It looks like a lot, but we managed to see most of the highlights listed above in a weekend.
 Here are some other tips that helped us get around.

 As mentioned above, use funiculars, elevators, the metro, and buses as needed.
 The hills in Lisbon can be exhausting.
 As an alternative, there are tuk tuks available for hire.
 These are available near Rua Augusta and Rua Comércio.
-Definitely a different way to explore Lisbon!
+Definitely a different way to explore Lisbon with kids!

 Invest in a Lisboa Card